 The default under MSWin and Cygwin is ';' and under UNIX-like operating systems (including Linux and OS-X) is ':'.
 Normally the defaults give correct behavior.
 But there can be difficulties if your operating system is of one kind, but some of your software is running under an emulator for the other kind of operating system; in that case you'll need to find out what is needed, and set \$search_path_separator explicitly.
 (The same goes, of course, for unusual operating systems that are not in the MSWin, Linux, OS-X, Unix collection.)

 \$show time [0]

-Whether to show time used, both the total and for individual steps.
+Whether to show CPU time used.